CzakoiLevente/budget_web_app/README.md

 ### additional tools will be used in the project:

-  - **docker** I removed the files from this repo, and will create an artifactory for it, meanwhile you can checkout in [this repository](https://github.com/CzakoiLevente/budget_web_app-phoenix).
+  - **docker** &nbsp; I removed the files from this repo, and will create an artifactory for it, meanwhile you can checkout in [this repository](https://github.com/CzakoiLevente/budget_web_app-phoenix).
   - **jenkins**